 Films not to forget

-The documentary is like a poem: the lyrical form is conveyed not only through the voice of the narrator, but also through various scenes, such as the Helmsetters enjoying nature, diegesis with birds singing in the background, or long shots of symbolic Roma items, such as the wheel.
+The documentary is like a poem: the lyrical form is conveyed not only through the voice of the narrator, but also through various scenes such as the Helmsetters enjoying nature, diegesis with birds singing in the background, and long shots of symbolic Roma items such as the wheel.
 All these details allow for the construction of a subjective voice that establishes an intimate connection with the viewer.

 However, the illusion is shattered by the editorial work.
-General shots with a travelling camera are juxtaposed with shots by a hand held camera in a manner where the audience is not allowed to forget about the artifice of the cinematic apparatus.
-Traces of home video-making prevent this documentary from having a »smooth«, suture-like development.
-I argue that the author aims to break with the ethnographic, »objective« documentary style, revealing the artifice and fictional character of this subgenre.
+The juxtaposition of general shots using a travelling camera with shots by a hand-held camera prevents the audience from forgetting the artifice of the cinematic apparatus.
+Traces of home video-making, as noted in the synopsis, prevent this documentary from having a ‘smooth’, suture-like development.
+I argue that the author aims to break with the ethnographic, ‘objective’ documentary style, revealing instead the artifice and fictional character of this subgenre.

-Devoting a documentary to a cause is a recurrent drive for female Romani directors, and it is also common for many filmmakers who are members of silenced minorities.
-A documentary is a natural site of resistance where women can cultivate their response to systemic marginalization.
-Thomas Vaugh, coining the term »committed documentary«, defines this practice as the following:
+Devoting a documentary to a cause is a recurrent urge for female Romani directors, and one shared by many filmmakers who are members of silenced minorities.
+A documentary is a natural site of resistance where women can cultivate their response to systemic marginalisation.
+Thomas Vaugh, coining the term ‘committed documentary’, defines this practice as follows:

-»By commitment I mean firstly a specific ideological undertaking, a declaration of solidarity with the goal of radical socio-political transformation.
-Secondly, I mean a specific socio-political positioning: activism, or intervention in the process of change itself.« (1984, xiv)
+‘By commitment I mean firstly a specific ideological undertaking, a declaration of solidarity with the goal of radical socio-political transformation.
+Secondly, I mean a specific socio-political positioning: activism, or intervention in the process of change itself.’Vaugh 1984, xiv

-Such is the approach Leonor (Portugal) takes in her lyric and yet violent film, »Batrachian Ballad« (Portugal, 2016).
-The director questions the Portuguese tradition of placing ceramic frogs at the entrances of houses or businesses in order to ward off Roma.
-Not only does Teles bring the viewers’ attention to this fable, but she also takes action, and while shooting the film, she rebelliously smashes the animal sculptures.
+This is the approach taken by Portuguese director Leonor Teles in her lyrical and yet violent film Batrachian’s Ballad (Portugal, 2016).
+The director questions the Portuguese tradition of placing ceramic frogs at the entrance of houses or businesses in order to ward off Roma.
+Not only does Teles bring the viewers’ attention to this fable but she also takes action, rebelliously smashing the animal sculptures while shooting the film.

 Filmmaking is necessary for Romani women in order to claim their power in society.
-Katalin Bársony, in conferences and interviews, often highlights the importance of technology, namely cinema and television, to empower Romani people and combat anti-Gypsyism.
-Documentaries as a genre fit the politics of advocacy best: it provides a structure in which the director can communicate with the viewer, creating an intimate and unmediated relationship.
+In conferences and interviews, Katalin Bársony often highlights the importance of technology, namely cinema and television, in empowering Romani people and combatting ‘antigypsyism’.
+The documentary as a genre fits the politics of advocacy best, for it provides a structure in which the director can communicate with the viewer, thereby creating an intimate and unmediated relationship.

 The position of the filmmaker is a difficult one.
 As Galya Stoyanova, someone who is aware of the responsibilities that come with this representation, underlines in an interview with Romedia:

-Romani women, in front and behind the camera, or in both positions simultaneously, as is the case with Stoyanova, Lackova, or Halilovic, all are keenly aware of the challenges of cinematographic work, yet have embarked on the journey of regaining their voice in order to speak up.
+Romani women, in front of and behind the camera, or in both positions simultaneously, as is the case with Stoyanova, Lackova and Halilovic, are all keenly aware of the challenges of cinematographic work, yet they have embarked on the journey of regaining their voice in order to speak up.
 Romani female directors have broken the silence that has been imposed on them as subalterns, and have begun gaining ground in the struggle for power that is implicit in the act of representation.